SamuelHaefner/RiskAversionInShareAuctions/Readme.md

 |Table 2 | ```ReadEstimates.jl``` | See file for more information. |
 |Table 3 | ```ReadEstimates.jl``` | See file for more information. |

-The following table gives an overview of the tables and plots in the [supplementary appendix](https://samuelhaefner.github.io/SupplementaryAppendix.pdf).
+The following table explains which scripts are used to produce the tables and plots in the [supplementary appendix](https://samuelhaefner.github.io/SupplementaryAppendix.pdf) of the paper.

 | Figure/Table | Script | Line Number |
 |---|---|---|